vathanahim/assignment_1/deliverables/README.md

 ### assignment result
 I've done what I could with this part of the assignment.
 I was having a hard time with this because I couldn't get my code to run and tried looking at the error logs """mysql.connector.errors.ProgrammingError: 1146 (42S02): Table 'PROD_PROMOTE_TABLES.DELIVERABLE_OUTPUT_INDIVIDUAL_POSITION_copy_sql'""".
 My assumption is that the script is somehow having trouble reading into my cloud database, but I'm not really sure why because I was able to instantiate a connection in the ingestion portion.

+The virtual env used for this is called 'revelio'